-Works Approval W6051/2017/1 was first issued (to the Works Approval Holder) on 28 September 2017 with a Department of Water and Environmental Regulation (DWER) -initiated amendment issued on 6 November 2017.
+Works Approval W6051/2017/1 was first issued on 28 September 2017, followed by a Department of Water and Environmental Regulation (DWER) initiated administrative amendment issued on 6 November 2017.
+The second amendment was significant (detailed below) and was issued on 27 June 2018.
+The Works Approval was transferred on 16 October 2018 and the commissioning periods extended by Amendment Notice on 25 February 2019.

 Table 2 provides a log of the issued instruments since 28 September 2017.